Don Cossacks: February 1917 Revolution

 At the outbreak of the February 1917 Revolution, three regiments of Don Cossacks (the 1st, 4th and 14th) formed part of the garrison of St. Petersburg.
 Consisting partly of new recruits from the poorer regions of the Host territory, these units were influenced by the general disillusionment with the Tsar's government.
-Accordingly, they did not act effectively when ordered to disperse the growing demonstrations in the city.
-Reports that the historically loyal Don Cossacks could no longer be relied on were a significant factor in the sudden collapse of the Tsarist regime.
+They did not act effectively when ordered to disperse the growing demonstrations in the city.
+Reports that the historically loyal Don Cossacks could no longer be relied upon were a significant factor in the sudden collapse of the Tsarist regime.

 Bolshevik persecution

 The Don Cossack Host was disbanded on Russian soil in 1918, after the Russian Revolution, but the Don Cossacks in the White Army and those who emigrated abroad, continued to preserve the traditions, musical and otherwise, of their host.
 Many found employment as trick riders in various circuses throughout Europe and the United States.
 Admiral Aleksandr Vasiliyevich Kolchak, one of the leaders of the White movement during the Russian Civil War, was of Don Cossack descent.

 Following the defeat of the White Army in the Russian Civil War, a policy of decossackization ("Raskazachivaniye") took place on the surviving Cossacks and their homelands, since they were viewed as a threat to the new Soviet regime.

-Percentage of depopulation during the Soviet famine of 1932–33.
+The percentage of depopulation during the Soviet famine of 1932–33.
 Formerly Don Cossack lands are on right.

 The Cossack homelands were often very fertile, and during the collectivisation campaign many Cossacks shared the fate of the kulaks.
 According to historian Michael Kort, "During 1919 and 1920, out of a population of approximately 1.5 million Don Cossacks, the Bolshevik regime killed or deported an estimated 300,000 to 500,000".
-Others, such as Peter Holquist, estimate a figure of 10,000 deaths during this period, while a far greater number would die during the engineered Soviet famines of 1932–33 and the Holodomor.
+Others, such as Peter Holquist, estimate a figure of 10,000 deaths during this period, while a far greater number died during the engineered Soviet famines of 1932–33 and the Holodomor.